Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Introduction

-In this paper we consider the randomized gradient algorithm presented in~\cite{magann2023randomized} in the more general setting of Morse--Bott cost functions on Riemannian manifolds.
-For both continuous and discrete probability distributions of the random gradient directions we prove that the algorithm almost surely converges to a local minimum even.
-Finally we show how the result can be applied to quantum optimization tasks, such as ground state preparation.
-In the quantum setting there are no local optima, thereby we prove that the randomized gradient algorithm converges almost surely to the global minimum.
+In this paper we consider the randomized gradient algorithm presented in~\cite{magann2023randomized} in the more general setting of {the large class\footnote{{Indeed, on a compact manifold, the set of Morse functions, which is a subset of the Morse--Bott functions, forms an open dense subset of the space of smooth functions~\cite{Audin14}.
+In this sense, Morse--Bott functions are generic.}} of Morse--Bott cost functions} on Riemannian manifolds.
+For both continuous and discrete probability distributions of the random gradient directions, we prove that in fact the algorithm almost surely converges to a local minimum. {This is a significant improvement on} the state-of-the-art, where thus far (see~\cite{gutman}) only convergence to the {\em set} of critical points has been proven without the Morse--Bott assumption. {Related papers have established convergence to local optima for perturbed and stochastic gradient descent~\cite{JinStoch21}, also generalized to Riemannian manifolds~\cite{criscitiello2019} and~\cite{Sun19}.} Finally, we show how our result can be applied to quantum optimization tasks, such as ground state preparation: {It is by construction that} in the specific quantum setting, there are no local optima, whereby we prove that our randomized gradient algorithm then converges almost surely to {a single {\em global} minimum}.